All Episodes

 She said the deficits are a national security threat.

-That's she can't run around and say stuff like that if she's vice president.
+She can't run around and say stuff like that if she's vice president.

 She has removed herself from the Senate.

-She has plausible deniability on virtually every vote except Obamacare, because she's tied to that.
+She has plausible deniability on virtually every vote except Obamacare because she's tied to that.

-In my mind, Hillary has uh perfectly, if not brilliantly, set herself up as the better choice to lead the party in 2012.
+In my mind, Hillary has perfectly, if not brilliantly, set herself up as the better choice to lead the party in 2012.

-So why would she do this VEP business?
+So why would she lose VEEP business?

-Well, that is that is happening.
+Well, that is happening.

-It's a bunch of stories here in the stack.
+It's a bunch of stories here in the stack That Reagan Democrats are abandoning Obama in droves.

-Hillary can get them back?
+Hillary can get him back as Veep?

-Well, I know they voted for her in the primaries, but you know, this this is she's not gonna be does this set her up to be president of her own in 2016 by being the VEP?
+Well, I know they voted for her in the primaries, but this is she's not going to be.

 That's the only thing I can see out of this.